FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 # Purpose of the repository
-In this repository we will use both Elastic Stack and Grafana Loki with the three different log collectors Promtail, Logstash and Fluentd.
-As visualization tools we use Kibana and Grafana.
+This repository is intended to give a first insight into the functionality of the Elastic Stack as well as Grafana Loki with the three different log collectors Promtail, Logstash and Fluentd.
+Kibana and Grafana are used as visualization tools.
+The log aggregators will be rolled out using Docker Compose.

 ![Grafana](https://img.shields.io/badge/grafana-ea6428.svg?style=for-the-badge&logo=grafana&logoColor=white)
 ![elasticsearch](https://img.shields.io/badge/Elastic_Search-005571?style=for-the-badge&logo=elasticsearch&logoColor=white)